 FIT Athletics and Recreation

 FIT has a strong and successful athletic tradition.
 The FIT Tigers are members of the National Junior College Athletic Association (NJCAA), Division III level.
-Numerous FIT teams and student athletes have garnered national and regional accolades for athletic and academic achievements, including national championships, regional championships, NJCAA Academic Teams, SUNY Chancellor Student Athletes, and all-region, all-American, and academic all-American honors.
+Numerous FIT teams and student athletes have garnered national and regional accolades for athletic and academic achievements, including national championships, regional championships, NJCAA Academic Teams, SUNY Chancellor's Award for Student Excellence Award Winners, and all-region, all-American, and academic all-American honors.

 - Co-ed Dance Company

 - Women’s Soccer

 - Women's and Men's Swimming and Diving

 - Women's and Men's Track and Field